erik-riklund/jep-css/README.md

 ---

-### Targeting specific devices ✔️
+### `@device` ✔️

-JES provides a clean, readable syntax for responsive design.
-The `@device` rule lets you define styles for common breakpoints without writing verbose media queries.
-Use ranges combined with keywords like `tablet` or `laptop` to express intent directly.
+The `@device` rule simplifies responsive design by replacing verbose media queries with clear, intent-driven syntax.
+Use readable keywords like `tablet` and `laptop` to target breakpoints directly — making your styles more concise and meaningful.

 ```
 @device tablet only